What Happens to Your Stock When a Company is Bought?

 3. Assume, substitute, or cash out unvested options

-In the Takeda acquisition of Shire, awards were converted on a predetermined valuation outlined in the terms of the deal.
+For example, in the Takeda acquisition of Shire, awards were converted on a predetermined valuation outlined in the terms of the deal.
 Shares were paid out in cash according to the original vesting schedule, as long as the employee stayed with the company.

 If the acquiring company is private but has plans for an IPO, additional planning opportunities may be available to you.
 More on what can happen to stock options after an IPO here.

-Stock option and equity compensation advisors
+Stock option advisors

 What will happen to your stock options or equity compensation depends on how the firms structure the deal.
 As you can see, there are complex financial, legal, and retention issues at play.
-The above article is a simplified summary and not an exhaustive discussion of what could happen to shares following an acquisition, including potential planning opportunities and tax implications.
+This article is a simplified summary and not an exhaustive discussion of what could happen to shares following an acquisition, including potential planning opportunities and tax implications.

 Since there are many different types of potential outcomes and considerations for professionals when a company is sold, it’s important to review your specific situation with a financial advisor.
 To discuss your personal situation, please schedule a phone consultation today.